Our Approach

 Compass Developers

-BPD COMPASS
+BPD Compass

 BPD Compass is an evidence-based treatment for borderline personality disorder developed by experts who specialize in studying & treating this condition.
 Manualized and short-term (delivered across 18 or fewer sessions), BPD Compass was developed with clinicians in mind.
 Given that at least 10% of people seeking outpatient therapy have BPD, we sought to create an easy-to-learn (yet effective) intervention that could be delivered in generalist settings (e.g., private practice, community mental health, academic medical centers, college counseling centers).